trskop/tldr-client/man/command-wrapper-tldr.1.md

     ```

 \--list, -l
-:   Lists all the pages for the current platform to the standard output; if
+:   Lists all the pages for the current platform to the standard output and
-    `--platform=all` is specified then all pages in all platforms are listed.
+    exit with exit code `0`.

     What is listed can be further restricted by using `--language=`*LANGUAGE*,
     `--source=`*SOURCE*, and aforementioned `--platform=`*PLATFORM* option.